 What is a call extension?

-A call extension is an ad extension in Google AdWords that will show your phone number alongside your ad and encourage prospects to call your directly.
+A call extension is an ad extension in Google Ads (formerly AdWords) that will show your phone number alongside your ad and encourage prospects to call your directly.
 On mobile this can show up as a “click-to-call” button.

-One of many “ad extensions” you can run within Google AdWords, call extensions append your phone number to your ad on the SERP.
+One of many “ad extensions” you can run within Google Ads, call extensions append your phone number to your ad on the SERP.
 You can add these phone numbers at an account level, campaign level, or ad group level depending on what works best per the size and structure of your account.

 These call extensions won’t always show up though.
 Google chooses to show extensions it believes will most likely improve the performance of the ad.
 Additionally, Google has a minimum Ad Rank that your ads must meet in order to show and your ad has to be showing high enough on the SERP.
 Google only has a limited amount of page real estate above the organic listings to show ads, so only the top position ads (typically 1 and 2), are able to show extensions.

 Who should use call extensions?
 And When?

 Any advertiser looking to receive calls to their business should be using call extensions.
 This ensures that in addition to seeing compelling ad copy and your website URL, prospects who’ve searched for your brand or product see your business phone number, and if they’re so inclined can call it.
 This is especially important for local businesses and mobile campaigns surrounding localized search queries.